 What to Know About a Broken Toe

 Generally, a minor toe break will heal without long-term complications, but it is important to discontinue activities that put pressure on the toe.
-It is best to stay off of the injured toe with the affected foot elevated on pillows.
-Swelling can be alleviated by placing an ice pack on the broken toe for 15 minutes every two hours during the first two days after the fracture.
-The broken toe should be immobilized by placing a small cotton ball between the injured toe and the toe beside it, then taping the two toes together with medical tape.
+It is best to stay off of the injured toe and immediately get a splint or cast to prevent any additional movement of the toe bones.
+You can also immobilize your toe by placing a small cotton ball between the injured toe and the toe beside it, then taping the two toes together with medical tape.
+Swelling can be alleviated by placing an ice pack on the broken toe directly as well as elevating your feet above your head.

 Severe toe fractures may be treated with a splint, cast, and in some cases, minor surgery; especially when the big toe has been broken.
 Due to its position and the pressure it endures with daily activity, future complications can occur if the big toe is not properly treated.
 Pain associated with minor toe fractures can be managed with over-the-counter pain medications, and prescription pain killers may be necessary for severe toe fractures.